An objective function for order preserving hierarchical clustering: Introduction

-The method we present is an extension of the model for similarity based hierarchical clustering by \citet{Dasgupta2016}, providing an objective function that allows the clustering problem to be solved in terms of optimisation.
-We introduce an additional component in the objective function; based on the partial order, we provide a function that represents the \emph{level of comparability} of elements.
-Combining this with the similarity, we can optimise on similarity and comparability simultaneously, obtaining a hierarchical clustering that balances the two objectives.
+The objective function we present is an extension of the objective function for similarity based hierarchical clustering by \citet{Dasgupta2016}, where we introduce an additional component representing the \emph{level of comparability} according to the partial order.
+This allows us to optimise on similarity and order preservation simultaneously, obtaining a hierarchical clustering that balances the two objectives.

 While several works exist that perform order preserving clustering, and although some of these are also hierarchical in nature \citep{HerrmannEtAl2019}, there exists, to the authors' knowledge, no attempts to provide a general definition of the concept.
-As foundation for the presented theory, we therefore suggest a formal definition of order preserving hierarchical clustering motivated by order theory and classical hierarchical clustering.
+As foundation for the presented objective, we therefore suggest a formal definition of order preserving hierarchical clustering motivated by order theory and classical hierarchical clustering.

-Since optimisation turns out to be NP-hard, we also provide a polynomial time approximation algorithm with a relative performance guarantee of \bound.
+Since optimisation turns out NP-hard, we provide a polynomial time approximation algorithm with a relative performance guarantee of \bound.
 We close the paper with a demonstration of the efficacy of the approximation on the benchmark dataset \citep{BakkelundMachineParts}, showing that the provided theory outperforms other methods with a large margin.